I love how they mix well with my other plants

-The Bladder Fern is often called Mountain Bladder Fern because it grows in mountainous parts of the country such as Utah, Colorado, Alaska, and Canada.
+Bladder Fern is often called Mountain Bladder Fern because it grows in remote parts of the country such as Utah, Colorado, Alaska, and Canada.
 Although it may look small, a mature Bladder Fern can be up to three feet tall and spread from nine inches to a foot.
 The blades grow from 2.5 to 5.5 inches long and have leaves called fronds, as is typical with ferns.
-They are a medium green.
-The blades are triangular.
-Healthy plants have fronds that are springy.
-The fronds grow on a stalk that is usually black and can grow to 12 inches in length.
+They are medium gree; The edges are triangular.
+Healthy plants have fronds that are springy; The fronds grow on a stalk that is usually black and can grow to 12 inches in length.
 The Bladder Fern does not produce flowers.

 Many people plant Bladder Ferns in rock gardens because they can tolerate less than desirable conditions and thrive.
 However, they do prefer soil that is moist and drains well.
 Bladder Ferns provide a thick, luxurious, and attractive look to any garden setting as well as near ponds and rivers.
 They prefer full to partial shade and grow well in areas with trees.

 The Bladder Fern reproduces by dropping spores that develop on the underside of the leaves or fronds.
-There will be small brown bumps or bulblets under the leaves, and they contain the spores or sori.
-This is where the Bladder Fern name originated.
-Many gardeners prefer the Bladder Fern because it produces rapidly.
+There will be small brown bumps or bulblets under the sheets, and they contain the spores or sori.
+Bladder fern is where the Bladder Fern name originated.
+Many gardeners prefer Bladder Fern because it produces rapidly.
 Each of the fronds may produce more than fifty bulblets.
-This plant provides a good way to have plenty of ground cover in a short time as it spreads easily and provides a natural look.
+This plant provides an excellent way to have plenty of ground cover in a short time as it spreads quickly and provides a natural look.

-Bladder ferns are a wonderful addition to any home garden as they are easy to care for and grow in soil and shade conditions that many other plants do not.
-The bladder fern is happy in full or partial shade and prefers rocky soil, particularly limestone.
+The bladder fern is happy in full or partial shade and prefers rocky soil, mainly limestone.
 This type of fern thrives in moist conditions and adapts to any PH level soil, but does require good drainage.
 Bladder ferns do best in areas with little competition with other plants.
 As winter sets in, the bladder fern's leaves will start to turn brown and die back.
 This dead growth protects the heart of the plant through the winter but should be removed in the spring to make way for new growth.